-- A family pass (2 adults and 2 children) costs 32 Euros.
-You can purchase tickets at the gate entrance or online.
+- A family pass (2 adults & 2 children) costs 32 Euros.
+Purchase tickets at the gate entrance or online.

 - The Castle and Gardens are open all year round.
 Closing times change throughout the year but it’s generally 6:00 PM.

 - It’s best to arrive early or late in the afternoon.
 This is one of Ireland’s most famous attractions, which means lots of tourist buses and big crowds.
 If you arrive mid-day, you will have long lines inside the castle and at the Blarney Stone.
 We arrived at 3:00 PM on a Wednesday in late June.
 As you can see from our photos, we lucked out with no crowds.
-This is NOT the norm, so plan your visit with that in mind.
+This is NOT the norm, so keep that in mind.

 - Plan to spend at least 2 hours exploring the castle and grounds.
 There is a tunnel cave under the castle and several unique gardens and trails, including the Poison Garden and Bog Garden.